Services: Diagnostics and feasibility studies

 Experts: Alice RABINE

-The project "Improve Land Health through Nature-based Solutions and Dialogue" (Soils), presented to the FFEM by the International Union for Conservation of Nature (IUCN), aims to improve the resilience and health of land in two agricultural landscapes in India and Rwanda through the adoption of agroecological approaches and Nature-based Solutions (NbS) by farming communities.
-It is structured around four objectives: i) understanding and monitoring land health, ii) identifying and disseminating NbS, iii) mobilizing civil society, and iv) influencing public policies to ensure a strengthened enabling environment for the large-scale adoption of agroecological and NbS approaches.
+The project "Improving Soil Health through Dialogue and Nature-based Solutions (NbSs)", presented to the FFEM by the International Union for Conservation of Nature (IUCN), aims to improve the resilience and soil health of two agricultural landscapes in India and Rwanda through the adoption of agroecological and NbSs approaches by farming communities.

-SalvaTerra has carried out an analysis of the Project Identification Note (PIN).
 This opinion provides a critical analysis of the operational coherence of the PIN, its compatibility with the objectives of the FFEM, its main strengths and weaknesses, and makes suggestions for the improvement of the project at the stage of the Project Commitment Note (NEP).

-Analysis of the Project Intent (NIP) of the IUCN Improving Land Health through Dialogue and Nature-based Solutions (SOILS) project.
-Review of the context, the intervention logic, the institutional set-up, the financial plan, and the monitoring and evaluation framework.
+Analysis of the identification note of the project "Improving soil health through dialogue and Nature-based Solutions (NbSs)" proposed by IUCN: Critical analysis of the project (diagnosis of the context, the intervention logic, the institutional set-up, the financial plan, and the monitoring and evaluation framework); Analysis of its compatibility with the objectives of the FFEM; Identification of strengths and weaknesses; Suggestions for the improvement of the project.